Tips for Writing a Good Cover Letter

 How should a cover letter be used?

 Write a unique cover letter for each position you pursue.
 Use your opening to show that you are highly interested in the position.
-Convey enthusiasm and let your personality come through.
+What do hiring managers look for?
+They want to see a candidate who conveys enthusiasm and lets their personality come through.
 Write with the position in mind.
 Keep it concise.
 Use no more than five short paragraphs and include illustrative examples that expand key details in your resume.

 Draw attention to the attributes that make you a match for the position.
 Highlight two or three relevant skills or experiences.
 Explain how your skills meet the job requirements and how your work experience allowed you to demonstrate your skills in productive and meaningful ways.
 Most hiring managers are looking for people to solve their problems.
 Simply stating that you’re a “problem-solver” is not enough.